This post was originally published in December 2018

-Make no mistake: these are big questions, and take effort and commitment to respond to.
-Consider enlisting the support of a mentor, trusted colleague or career coach.
+While only three, these are big questions and require effort and commitment to respond to.
+Enlisting the support of a mentor or career coach can be the difference between steering yourself back on course or remaining adrift.

 Whatever the first step is for you, do it in the next 10 days.
 Stephen Covey once said the best time to plant a tree is 20 years ago; the next best time is today.
 The very same goes for career drift – one step today will start you back on course.